hsanjuan/dccpi/README.md

 > Joe Armstrong

-`dccpi` is a minimal implementation which aims to offer the minimal support to control some trains and be easy to integrate in other projects.
+`dccpi` is a minimal implementation which aims to offer support to control some trains and be easy to integrate in other projects.
 It is not a support-all, complex, multi-protocol, ui-included, buy-my-hardware solution.
 For this, there are better solutions like [RocRail](http://wiki.rocrail.net/doku.php), [JMRI](http://jmri.sourceforge.net/), [SPROG](http://www.sprog-dcc.co.uk/), [GertBot](http://www.gertbot.com/) etc.

   * Easy to install and use (pip module, minimal setup, no big framework)